Fair City: Social realism

 In December 2013, Yvonne Doyle is raped by Internet predator Martin Baxter.
 He later bombards her with calls and texts, and calls to her restaurant Vino's and threatens her, but she later reports him to the police.
 In January 2014, Paul Brennan finds himself the victim of a blackmail plot when Jane extorts €40,000 from him.
 In March 2014, Yvonne faces a trial which she is terrified about.
 Also, in February/March 2014, bullying is covered again with the bullying of Rachel Brennan by Amanda Ryan, who torments Rachel along with a group of girls.
 In April and May 2014, stalking is shown, with stalker Tommy Dillon's campaign of terror towards his ex-wife Judith.
 Tommy is eventually outed as the stalker and, in late May 2014, holds Judith hostage with a gun.
 In July 2014, Christy Phelan has a stroke.
 Katy O'Brien questions her sexuality and becomes the show's first character to come out on-screen.

 In August 2015, Fair City took on the issue of miscarriage when couple Damien and Caoimhe lost their baby.

 From May 2016 until May 2017, Fair City provided its longest storyline ever, "Who Kidnapped Katy?"
 The storyline focussed on Katy O'Brien, who was kidnapped and later held hostage in the garage of Ciarán Holloway, who had come to Carrigstown to seek revenge on Emmett O'Brien – Katy's brother – for apparently giving rise to his sister's death in South-East Asia whilst travelling.
 During this period, Katy had become extremely attached to Ciarán, and later defended his honour on television and to his family, in what would be described as the effects of Stockholm syndrome.

 In August 2016, Fair City tackled the issue of child abuse when Carol's father Trigger arrives in Carrigstown and she is forced to face her dark past.

 In October 2019, Fair City tackled the issue of domestic abuse in a gay relationship between Cristiano San Martin and Will Casey.
 The show highlighted abusive behaviour such as psychological and emotional manipulation and gaslighting as Will tormented Cristiano.
+In the show, Cristiano would often reply to Will's domestic abuse saying "Will, you're scaring me" which was turned into a popular catchphrase in Irish media as a nod to the MeToo Movement and a number of t-shirts were sold sporting the phrase.